CourtHive/tods-competition-factory/documentation/docs/concepts/extensions.md

 ### PERSON_REQUESTS

 Captures scheduling requests.
 Consumed by the scheduler to attempt to accommodate participants; can be used to simply capture and display scheduling requests.

+### POSITION_ACTIONS

+When no external auditing service is available, `positionAction` telemetry can be stored on the `tournamentRecord`.

 ### RANKING_POINTS